 Health care in Malaysia is excellent.
 There are first-class hospitals and medical facilities that are comparable to the best in the world.
 Medical care is also still relatively inexpensive.

-Buses, taxis and trains are available in Malaysia.
-The train system in KL is modern and efficient.
+The train system (LRT and MRT) in KL is modern and efficient.
 Buses are an inexpensive way to travel around Kuala Lumpur and bus routes are everywhere.
-Taxi services as well as Uber and GrabCar services are readily available.
-Flights into and out of Malaysia are plentiful and Kuala Lumpur is home to several regional and global carriers.
+Taxi services and GrabCar services are readily available.
+Flights in and out of Malaysia are plentiful, and Kuala Lumpur is home to several regional and global carriers.